Skip to content

 Applications

-• Uploading and storing application files (see [Prepare to Deploy Hints])
+• Uploading and storing the application files

 • Creating a droplet (the Cloud Foundry unit of execution; comparable to a container) for the application